Date enacted or revised:

 - submitting work that has been previously or is being concurrently used in a different class by oneself or by another student.
 (Special written permission from the instructor who assigns work must be obtained to develop work for a class which was prepared for another class.);

-- other examples of academic misconduct such as, but not limited to viewing inappropriate sources to gain assistance during an examination; allowing another person to complete exams or assignments; creating and sharing inappropriate sources for use in examinations.
+- other examples of academic misconduct such as, but not limited to, viewing inappropriate sources to gain assistance during an examination, allowing another person to complete exams or assignments, or creating and sharing inappropriate sources for use in examinations.

 Reporting Violations of Academic Integrity

-- Violations of academic integrity, falsification, and unauthorized access should be reported to the dean of student services.
+- Repetitive violations of cheating or plagiarism and violations including falsification or unauthorized access should be reported to the dean of student services.

-- If the faculty member handles the situation, violations of academic integrity and the penalty imposed by faculty should be reported in writing by the faculty member to the academic department head and the Office of Student Services.
+- If the faculty member handles the situation, violations of academic integrity and the penalty imposed by faculty should be reported in writing by the faculty member to the academic department head and the Office of Student Services using the Academic Integrity Violation Reporting Form.

 - A student or non-faculty employee wishing to report a violation of academic integrity should inform the appropriate instructor or the dean of student services.